derpen/badappleascii/README.md

 > python play.py

 ## I want to convert other video to ascii
-> run extractFrame then toASCII.
-And then copy every result to Frames folder.
+> run extractFrame -> toASCII -> play in that order

 ## Requirements
 > python 3, openCV.